Website vs Social Media: Why Your Business Needs Both (2026)

 When you register a domain and set up hosting, that digital property belongs to you.
 Your content, your customer data, your product listings, all under your control.

 Facebook Pages average organic reach hovered between 1% and 2% in 2025, down from roughly 16% in 2012 (Hootsuite).
-At a 1.37% benchmark, a Page with 10,000 followers reaches roughly 137 people per organic post on average — for a Page with 50,000 followers, that is around 685 people.
 Even if you have built a serious following, the vast majority never see your posts unless you pay to boost them.

 Your website has no such filter.
 Every visitor who types your URL or finds you on Google sees exactly what you want them to see.